Last Updated on January 15, 2026 by Michelle Mundy

 Use immediately, cover and refrigerate for up to 3 days, or freeze for up to 3 months to use another time.
 Enjoy!

-OTHER SOUTHWEST/MEXICAN RECIPES YOU MIGHT LIKE
+OTHER SOUTHWEST/MEXICAN Inspired RECIPES

-Chicken Enchiladas – A filling family favorite – make ahead and bake when ready (or freeze!).
+Easy Baked Enchiladasย โ A filling family favorite – make ahead and bake when ready (or freeze!).

 Mexican Grilled Chicken Street Tacos – Marinate in the morning, add some tortillas, lime wedges, cabbage and shredded cheese and you have dinner in no time at all!